knpuniversity/oo/knpu/episode4/exception-classes.md

 Catching an exception is really powerful.
 But you can get even fancier.

 For right now, `var_dump()` the Exception object.
 Ok, this object is actually a `PDOException`.
-Important two things: *all* exceptions are objects, and all exception classes ultimately extend PHP's base `Exception` class.
+Two Important things: *all* exceptions are objects, and all exception classes ultimately extend PHP's base `Exception` class.
 So if you could look at the source code for `PDOException`, you'd see that it extends `Exception`.